 Arapahoe/Douglas Works! offers a variety of services available to Youth/Young Adult customers.
 Individual career services, available to all Arapahoe/Douglas Works!
 Youth/Young Adult customers, will include, but are not limited to; the career village, career resource center, labor market information, staff facilitated workshops, job search, and training provider information.
 Staff-assisted career services will include, but is not limited to; orientation, intake, eligibility determination, skill assessment, job search and placement assistance, labor market navigation and job referrals.
-Staff assistance one-on-one intensive career services will include, but are not limited to; comprehensive assessment, counseling, case management, and pre-vocational services.
+Staff assistance one-on-one intensive career services will include, but are not limited to; comprehensive assessment, counseling, case management, and prevocational services.

 Arapahoe/Douglas Works! has a tiered training policy with additional tuition assistance for occupational training for WIOA Adult, Dislocated Worker and Youth/Young Adult eligible customers, targeted in the industries of Aerospace, Aviation, Bioscience, Broadband, Construction, Engineering, Finance/Insurance, Healthcare, Hospitality, Information Technology and Manufacturing.
-Arapahoe/Douglas Works! will focus on training and work-based learning opportunities within these regional targeted industries; work-based learning opportunities, but are not limited to, work training experiences for eligible customers, as well as OJT contracts, and pre-apprenticeship and apprenticeship opportunities, as appropriate.
+Arapahoe/Douglas Works! will focus on training and work-based learning opportunities within these regional targeted industries; work-based learning opportunities, which may include, but are not limited to, work training experiences for eligible customers, as well as OJT contracts, and pre-apprenticeship and apprenticeship opportunities, as appropriate.
 Arapahoe/Douglas Works! will focus on increasing training related placements and career pathways.

 Arapahoe/Douglas Works! meets regularly with partner organizations to inform external agencies about current program-funded services.
 When appropriate, Arapahoe/Douglas Works! conducts offsite and virtual informational and intake sessions to heighten awareness about career services and to help to mitigate customer impacts.
+Arapahoe/Douglas Works! also has representation on the State Youth Council and is actively engaged in the planning and delivery of activities supported by the State Youth Council, such as the Colorado Youth Career Fair.